skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-Here `getPosts` field returns a list of posts (from `Post` type).
+Here `posts` field returns a list of posts (from `Post` type).
 In the resolve function, we simply return our posts stored in the `PostsList` array. `PostsList` is defined in the `src/data/posts.js` file and you can inspect it.

 > Here's how `schema.js` file looks like once you added all these changes: https://gist.github.com/arunoda/2cbba32de83bfa96099d

-Now visit to the locally running GraphQL Sanbox and try to query `getPosts` field.
+Now visit to the locally running GraphQL Sanbox and try to query `posts` field.

 > You may need to reload `http://localhost:3000` when you edited the `schema.js` file.
 Otherwise, auto completion may not work.